Go to the page content

 Why is BMI important?

 Obesity is a chronic disease which requires medical attention.
-For most populations, being overweight or obese (BMI greater than or equal to 25) is associated with an increased risk of mortality and increased risk of comorbidities.
+For most populations, being overweight or obese (BMI greater than or equal to 25) is associated with an increased risk of mortality and increased risk of comorbidities7.

 • Type II diabetes